kbooten/nightingale/readme.md

 *Nightingale* assumes that seeing the same lines from Keats pop up too frequently could breed resentment.
 It tracks in `localStorage` when a particular quotation from Keats was last inserted as a pop-up into a page I have visited, and the quotation will only reappear after a certain amount of time has elapsed (by default, 3 days).

+***

+## Mobile Version

+*Nightingale* is also available as a extension for the experimental iOS mobile browser [Insight](https://insightbrowser.com/).
+To activate *Nightingale* on Insight, create a custom extension with [this recipe](https://extensions.insightbrowser.com/extend/2bdcaaa9c7).
+This injects the javascript from `nightingale_mobile.js` in this repo.

+The mobile version does keep track of recently-seen quotes with `localstorage`.
+However, it does contain a mobile-specific feature: scrolling a Twitter feed will prompt the program to continuously check newly-revealed (dynamically-loaded) tweets for possible matches.